 - Have your doctor or pharmacist check all of your medications and supplements to make sure none cause palpitations.
 Over-the-counter products often responsible for palpitations are decongestants that contain pseudoephedrine or phenylephrine.

-When palpitations appear, there are several things you can do to try to nip them in the bud.
+When you feel your heart skipping a beat, there are several things you can do to try to nip them in the bud.

 Valsalva maneuver.
 Pinch your nose closed with the fingers of one hand.
 Close your mouth.
 Try to breathe out forcibly through your nose.